PeteLaud/ratesci-sas/README.md

 Stratified calculations are catered for with a range of weighting schemes, with direct equivalence to the Cochran-Mantel-Haenszel (CMH) test when comparing RD with WEIGHT=1 for MH weights.

-Note that SAS (v9.4) PROC FREQ will produce the Miettinen-Nurminen ('MN') interval for unstratified datasets only (and has problems producing results if there are no events).
+Note that SAS (v9.4) PROC FREQ will produce the Miettinen-Nurminen ('MN') score interval for unstratified datasets only (and has problems producing results if there are no events).
 The "Summary Score confidence limits" produced for a stratified analysis, e.g.
- `TABLES stratum*trt*outcome / CMH RISKDIFF(CL=MN COMMON);`
+ `TABLES ... / CMH COMMONRISKDIFF(CL=SCORE TEST=SCORE);`
 are not stratified MN intervals, and consequently can conflict with the result of the CMH test.
 For unstratified analysis, the test and interval obtained from `TABLES ... / RISKDIFF(CL=MN EQUAL METHOD=SCORE);` are incoherent, because the Farrington-Manning score test omits the bias correction factor (N/(N-1)) included in the MN interval.